ringw/homer/README.md

 Optical music recognition (OMR) in Python

 ## Goals
-Meant to allow easy prototyping of OMR in pure Python, which can be accelerated later on with PyOpenCL, etc. for a fast, parallelizable OMR system.
+Improved OMR, built from the ground up to ensure each stage of processing is robust on real-world samples.
+The reference implementation is prototyped using Python and NumPy, and speed should be competitive with existing software such as Audiveris, but individual stages can be accelerated using PyOpenCL, etc.

 ## Requirements
 * numpy